Billerooni/genetic-algorithm/README.md

 # genetic-algorithm
 A C++ genetic algorithm I made for fun that learns to work out simple linear equations.
-If you want to modify anything, feel free to but just read the license first.
-There are a lot of possibilities like changing the type of equation, amount of node layers, the natural selection process: like I said feel free to play around with the code.
+If you want to modify anything, feel free to.

-## Customisation
+## Constants
-There are various constants that you can customise inside of the main file:

 ### TESTS
 The amount of equations that each creature has to attempt.
 Increasing this constant will make it take more generations for the creatures to reach a higher fitness since they have to gain a set of genes that works across the board.

 ### NODE_AMOUNT
-The amount of "nodes" that the creatures uses to calculate the answer (akin to neurons).
+The amount of nodes in the single hidden layer.

 ### CREATURES
 The amount of creatures created for each generation.